Pulling Out Might Work Better Than You Think (But Keep Using Condoms)

 Effectiveness of the Pull-out Method

-Reasons for the Pull-out Method’s Imperfections
+Causes of the Pull-out Method’s Mistakes

 1. Pre-Ejaculate: The Hidden Threat